eshtee/RepData_PeerAssessment1/PA1_template.md

 ```

 ### Strategy to impute missing data:
-A simple stretegy to replace NAs with mean steps for intervals is applied.
+A simple strategy to replace NAs with mean steps for intervals is applied.

 ```r
 library(plyr)